Mittineague/discourse-plugin-outlet-locations/README.md

 The plugin.rb file **must** have both the name: and version: comments or the plugin **will break** the Admin Plugins page.

-If you are developing your own plugin, please note:

-The plugin.rb file **must** have both the name: and version: comments or the plugin **will break** the Admin Plugins page.

 yml files are **very sensitive** to correct indentation or the **entire app will fail**, please validate your yml files.

 ## Tips

-If you are developing your own plugin, please note:

-Although not necessary, having Admin Settings toggles are a courtesy to others so they won't need to uninstall the plugin to deactivate it.

-To have a link to a plugins "home" page in the Admin Plugins there must be a url: comment in the plugin.rb file.

 If you are developing your own plugin, please note: